 It was back in August 2006, during an insane stage of business traveling, when I found myself in Phnom Penh for one day.
-I have a passion for photography, and since I was on a tight business schedule, I woke up at 6AM for a quick breakfast before doing a quick picture hunting.
+I have a passion for photography, and since I was on a tight business schedule, I woke up at 6AM for a quick breakfast and a short picture hunting adventure.

 As I walked from the taxi to the main entrance, among a bunch of kids, she approached me waving a bottle of local water while screaming "one dollar Sir, one dollar please".
 Instead, I proposed "one picture, one dollar", to which she agreed and posed.
 That was the first picture I took of Sreypich.